bagaking/ankibuild/README.md

 1. Define your flashcards in `.apkg.toml` files within the project directory.
 2. Make sure each `.apkg.toml` file follows the `KnowledgePage` struct defined in `conf.go`, which includes the title of the package and a slice of QnACards.
-3. Run the binary or use `go run main.go` to start the application.
+3. Run the binary or use `go run .` to start the application.
 This will generate `.apkg` files in the origin directory.

 configuration detail @see [FORMAT](./anki/FORMAT.md)